Avanade/Beef/README.md

 ### Event-driven

-To support the goals of an [Event-driven Architecture](https://en.wikipedia.org/wiki/Event-driven_architecture) _Beef_ enables the key capabilities; the publishing and subscribing of events (messages) to and from an event-stream (or equivalent).
+To support the goals of an [Event-driven Architecture](https://en.wikipedia.org/wiki/Event-driven_architecture) _Beef_ enables the key capabilities; the publishing (Producer) and subscribing (Consumer) of events (messages) to and from an event-stream (or equivalent).

 ![Layers](./docs/images/EventDrivenArchitecture.png "Event-Driven Architecture")

-- **Publish** - the publishing of events is integrated into the API processing pipeline; this is enabled within the [Service orchestration](./docs/Layer-DataSvc.md) layer to ensure consistency of approach. _Beef_ is largely agnostic to the underlying event/messaging infrastructure (event-stream) and must be implemented by the developer.
+- **Producer / Publisher** - the publishing of events is integrated into the API processing pipeline; this is enabled within the [Service orchestration](./docs/Layer-DataSvc.md) layer to ensure consistency of approach. _Beef_ is largely agnostic to the underlying event/messaging infrastructure (event-stream) and must be implemented by the developer.

-- **Subscribe** - a event subscriber is then implemented to listen to events from the underlying event/messaging infrastructure (event-stream) and perform the related action.
+- **Consumer / Subscriber** - a event subscriber is then implemented to listen to events from the underlying event/messaging infrastructure (event-stream) and perform the related action.
 The event subscriber is encouraged to re-use the underlying logic by hosting the _Beef_ capabilities to implement.
 The [Domain logic](./docs/Layer-Manager.md) layer can be re-leveraged to perform the underlying business logic on the receipt of an event (within the context of a subscribing domain).

 The _Beef_ support for an event-driven architecture is enabled by the [`Beef.Events`](./src/Beef.Events) assembly.